 There are currently 29 Family Support Hubs in operation covering all of Northern Ireland.

 Hubs co-ordinate existing statutory/community and voluntary services.
 Some Hubs have attached services but this is separate from the hub function which is about co-ordination.
-To find your local Family Support Hub :- Input 'Family Support Hub' at Keyword Search and input your full postcode to find nearest List of Family Support Hubs
+To find your local Family Support Hub :- Choose category 'Family Support Hub' and input your full postcode to find nearest.

 SureStart programmes support parents with children aged under four years old, living in disadvantaged areas in Northern Ireland.
 The programme can help a parent from pregnancy until their child starts school.
 With SureStart's ongoing support, a child can do well at school and flourish at home.